Wael Shawky: Career

-In 2016, Shawky had solo shows at the Kunsthaus Bregenz, Austria, The Fondazione Merz and Castello di Rivoli, both in Turin, Italy.
+In 2016, Shawky had solo shows at the Kunsthaus Bregenz in Austria and the Fondazione Merz and Castello di Rivoli, both in Turin, Italy.
 In 2014, Serpentine Galleries in London held a solo exhibition of his work.
-Shawky's works can be found in numerous public collections, most notably: the Museum of Modern Art (MoMA), in New York City, US, the National Gallery of Canada, in Ottawa, Canada, and the Tate Collection, in London, UK.
+Shawky's works can be found in numerous public collections, most notably the Museum of Modern Art (MoMA), in New York City, US, the National Gallery of Canada, in Ottawa, Canada, and the Tate Collection, in London, UK.
 He is represented by Lisson Gallery.

-In 2017, Wael Shawky premiered his latest project 'Song of Roland: The Arabic Version' at the opening of Theater der Welt 2017 in Hamburg, German.
-The large musical and theatrical installation translates the epic French verse 'La Chanson de Roland' into classic Arabic and features performances by 25 fidjeri singers.
+In 2017, Wael Shawky premiered 'Song of Roland: The Arabic Version' at the opening of the theater festival Theater der Welt in Hamburg, Germany.
+The large musical and theatrical installation translates the epic French verse 'La Chanson de Roland' (Song of Roland) into classic Arabic and features performances by 25 fidjeri singers.

 In 2017, Shawky undertook a residency at Mathaf: Arab Museum of Modern Art, in partnership with the Fire Station, in Doha, Qatar, where he conducted research for his first feature-length film on the history of oil production in the Persian Gulf.
 Filming for the project began in 2018.

 In 2024, Shawky was selected to represent Egypt at the 60th Venice Biennale.

 In November 2024, Shawky was appointed as the first artistic director of the Fire Station in Doha.